Dipika Kakar: Personal life

 Kakar married Raunak Samson in 2011 but separated in 2015.
 She married Shoaib Ibrahim, her co-star from Sasural Simar Ka, on 22 February 2018 in Bhopal.
 She converted to Islam and changed her name to Faiza Ibrahim.
 Kakar and Ibrahim welcomed their son, Ruhaan, in 2023.

 Kakar and Ibrahim were on a family vacation in Kashmir with their son Ruhaan, but they left Kashmir before the terrorist attack in Pahalgam.

 Ibrahim broke the news via a vlog that Kakar has a tennis ball sized tumor in her liver.
+Kakar underwent a procedure in February 2026 for the removal of a stomach cyst and a liver cyst.
+Her husband confirmed that the surgery was successful.